Aradhya494/CODTECH-task4/README.md

    – Choose a basic algorithm like Run-Length Encoding (RLE).

 ### Technologies Used
+.
 C Programming Language
   – Core language used to write the compression tool.

+.
 Standard C Libraries
   – Libraries like stdio.h and string.h used for input/output and string manipulation.

-Text Editor
+.Text Editor
   – Tools like Code:: VS Code.

 ### Key Insight
 The main insight  is that data can often be reduced in size by identifying patterns or repetitions — like repeated characters — and replacing them with shorter representations.